thrombe/zhadertoy/README.md

 #### Generated Files:
 `frag.glsl`, `vert.glsl`, `generated_*.glsl`

-`generated_.*.glsl`: glue code for compatibility between Vulkan GLSL (used by Zhadertoy) and OpenGL GLSL (used by Shadertoy).
+These files contain code needed to run multiple shader passes, provide the correct inputs for shadertoy shaders and some glue code for compatibility between Vulkan GLSL (used by Zhadertoy) and OpenGL GLSL (used by Shadertoy).
 While not meant for direct editing, you can if you really want to.

 ## Render Order
 The render order is as follows: